cityofships/i-love-compute/README.md

 Note that all those software are known to be affected by bug [#2](https://gitlab.com/illwieckz/i-love-compute/-/issues/2) (_having a GPU using the radeon driver alongside a GPU using the amdgpu driver makes OpenCL applications unable to run at all_).

-It is known LuxRender an AMD R9 390X is almost twice faster on Clover with GCN hardware than on AMD-APP Legacy (Orca) or ROCm when it worked (see [#10](https://gitlab.com/illwieckz/i-love-compute/-/issues/10)), so people rendering things using this raytracer may prefer to use Clover, but it's known Clover lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL using that GPU.
+It is known LuxRender an AMD R9 390X is almost twice faster on Clover with GCN hardware than on AMD-APP Legacy (Orca) or ROCr when it worked (see [#10](https://gitlab.com/illwieckz/i-love-compute/-/issues/10)), so people rendering things using this raytracer may prefer to use Clover, but it's known Clover lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL using that GPU.

+### AMD quirks

+The `GPU_DEVICE_ORDINAL` environment variable can be used to whitelist some GPUs with AMD ROCr, Orca and PAL.
+Unfortunately, it whitelits the card (and blacklists all others) for every AMD OpenCL Driver so one cannot blacklist a GPU in ROCr to prevent a kernel breakage and get it working with another driver like Orca, so it's not possible to keep ROCr on one GPU while blacklisting another GPU on ROCr to use it with something else like Orca.
+See [ROCr#1624](https://github.com/RadeonOpenCompute/ROCr/issues/1624).

+No one GPU driven by the `radeon` kernel driver must be present in the system to be able to use AMD Orca or PAL with others GPU driven by the `amdgpu` kernel driver.
+See [#2](https://gitlab.com/illwieckz/i-love-compute/-/issues/2).
+Unfortunately, attempts to blacklist them using `GPU_DEVICE_ORDINAL` does not work.

+Orca requires an X11 server being up and running.

 ### Frameworks

+- Vulkan compatible GPU,
+  - clvk, based on Google clspv
+  open, incomplete (verified).
 - ATI/AMD GPU,
-  - Mesa Clover, libclc r600,
+  - Mesa Clover, LLVM libclc r600,
   open, incomplete, TeraScale2-3 (verified).
-    * Last known working version: Mesa 20.0.4, LLVM 9.0.1 (verified).
+    * Last known working version: Mesa 20.0.4, LLVM 9.0.1 (`20190827`, verified).
-  - Mesa Clover, libclc amdgcn,
+  - Mesa Clover, LLVM libclc amdgcn,
   open, incomplete, GCN1-5 (verified), RDNA (not verified).
-    * Last known working version: Mesa 20.0.4, LLVM 9.0.1 (verified).
+    * Last known working version: Mesa 20.0.4, LLVM 9.0.1 (`20190827`, verified), twice faster than Orca, PAL and ROCr with LuxRender.
   - AMDGPU-PRO Orca (legacy),
   closed, complete, GCN1-3 (verified), probably GCN4 (not verified).
     * Last working version for Orca (`2021-06-21`, discontinued?): [AMDGPU-PRO 21.20-1271047](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-21-20) (verified).
   - AMDGPU-PRO PAL,
   closed, complete, GCN5 (verified), probably RDNA (not verified).
-    * Last version for PAL (`2020-09-29`, discontinued): [AMDGPU-PRO 20.40-1147286](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-20-40) (verified).
+    * Last version for PAL (`2020-09-29`, discontinued): [AMDGPU-PRO 20.40-1147286](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-20-40) (verified), removed in favor of ROCr in Radeon Software AMDGPU-PRO without ROCr being actually an alternative.
-  - ROCm,
+  - ROCr,
-  open, incomplete (not for GUI applications, not verified), few GCN, RDNA, CDNA (not verified), may break the whole system with some hardware (verified).
+  open, incomplete (not for GUI applications, not verified), few GCN, RDNA, CDNA (not verified), may break the whole system with some hardware (verified), replaced PAL in Radeon Software AMDGPU-PRO without being an alternative, neither in purpose, neither in hardware support, neither in implementation, neither in fulfilment.
   - fglrx AMD APP,
   closed and requires old kernel, complete, old GPUs, the only option for TeraScale,
   people are still [using it in 2020](https://gitlab.com/illwieckz/i-love-compute/-/issues/1#note_451460689).